kaisdukes/kaisdukes/README.md

 Why did I decide to focus on just Java, Python and TypeScript?

 The main reason is community support.
 Compared to the past, programming has become more fragmented and complicated.
 Gone are the days when you could simply code a program on your computer and share it with friends.
-These days modern software projects are often a complex mix of highly optimized web and mobile UIs, scalable cloud technologies and now AI.
+These days modern software projects are often a complex mix of highly optimized web and mobile UIs, scalable cloud technologies and Artificial Intelligence.
 It's almost impossible for a single engineer to keep up with all the latest advances in web and mobile development, the cloud and AI.

 I felt my best chance at this was choosing one solid language in each area, and picking the language most widely adopted to ensure the most support from the community in terms of documentation, coding frameworks and libraries, and and attracting highly-skilled engineers to projects.
 In the end I settled on: